melaniedaniel7/Update-a-file-through-a-Python-algorithm/Algorithm for file updates in Python.md

 In order to remove individual IP addresses from the allow list, the IP addresses need to be in a list format.
 Therefore, I use the `.split()` method to convert the `ip_addresses` string into a list.
 The `.split()` method converts a string into a list.
 It separates the string based on a specified character that's passed into `.split()` as an argument.
+The purpose of spliting `ip_addresses` into a list is to make it easier to remove IP addresses from the allow list.
+To store the list I reassigned it back to the variable `ip_addresses`.

 <img src="Screenshot 2025-02-23 at 19.01.23.png" width="600" />

 ### Iterate through the remove list
 A second list called `remove_list` contains all of the IP addresses that should be removed from the `ip_addresses` list.
 I set up the header of a `for` loop that will iterate through the `remove_list`.
-The `for` loop is an iterative statement that iterates through the IP addresses.
+The `for` loop is an iterative statement that iterates through the IP addresses (in this scenario).
-I use `element` as the loop variable.
+I use `element` as the loop variable and the keyword `in`.
+The keyword `in` indicates to iterate through the sequence `ip_addresses` and assign each value to the loop variable element.

 <img src="Screenshot 2025-02-23 at 19.05.06.png" width="600" />